aliammari1/snake-game/README.md

 ## Development

-This project uses modern JavaScript features, including classes and private class fields.
+This project uses modern TypeScript features, including classes and private class fields.
 It is organized into modules for better code organization and maintainability.

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT license](LICENSE).

 ## Contributing